trangia-alcohol-stove2

 The specifications for the Trangia stove.

 Since the Trangia stove is always the same I will give the specifications for the stove itself.
-However the stove kit and pots and pans differ wildly and is best looked up for the specific kit.
+However, the stove kit and pots and pans differ wildly and are best looked up for the specific kit.

 MaterialSolid Brass